MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Update-MgUser.md

       - `[Title <String>]`: A brief description of the task.
     - `[WellknownListName <String>]`: wellknownListName

-TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject\[]>: The groups, including nested groups, and directory roles that a user is a member of.
+TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject[]>: The groups, including nested groups, and directory roles that a user is a member of.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-## RELATED LINKS

 ## RELATED LINKS